gphocs-dev/G-PhoCS/ControlFileGenerator/README.md

 4) Save - save your control file locally

-The ControlFileGenerator is written in Java and runs under JRE version XX and up If you don't have it installed on your computer, you may download it from https://java.com/en/download/
+The ControlFileGenerator is written in Java and runs under JRE version 7 and up If you don't have it installed on your computer, you may download it from https://java.com/en/download/

 To run the ControlFileGenerator just run the following from the command line (from the main G-PhoCS directory):